Levitation (illusion)

 A levitation illusion is one in which a magician appears to defy gravity by making an object or person float in the air.
 The subject may appear to levitate unassisted, or it may be performed with the aid of another object (such as a silver ball floating around a cloth) in which case it is termed a "suspension".

 Various methods are used to create such illusions.
-The levitation of a magician or assistant can be achieved by a concealed platform or hidden wires, or in smaller-scale illusions by standing on tiptoe in a way that conceals the foot which is touching the ground.
+The levitation of a magician or assistant can be achieved by a concealed platform or hidden wires, or in smaller-scale illusions by standing on tiptoe in a way that conceals the foot that is touching the ground.

 Of people

 Asrah levitation

 In Asrah levitation, an assistant lies down and is fully covered with a cloth.
 The assistant then appears to levitate beneath the cloth, before slowly floating down.
 As the magician pulls the cloth away, the assistant is seen to have vanished.

 The trick uses a structure of thin wire that is placed over the assistant at the same time as the cloth.
 The wire structure can be raised while the assistant escapes unseen.

 This illusion is credited to Servais Le Roy and was first performed with his wife as assistant in 1902.